 The state ended fiscal 2009 with a positive, albeit diminished, general fund cash balance after making significant budget adjustments throughout the fiscal year to address a cumulative gap of almost \$400 million, or 11% of budgeted revenues.
 As with most other states, Delaware identified a sizable budget gap of \$800 million to start fiscal 2010.
 The state closed the gap with a balance of revenue enhancements, federal stimulus funds, and expenditure reductions.
-According to DEFAC's April 2010 revenue forecast, revenues were performing slightly better than previously forecast.
-We would expect continued budget adjustments in the revenue forecasts coming from both the May and June DEFAC meetings, especially in light of the modestly optimistic upward trend of projected revenues based on current economic conditions.
+According to DEFAC's September 2009 revenue forecast, revenues were performing slightly below forecast.
+We would expect continued budget adjustments if the current revenue forecast proves optimistic based on current economic conditions.